Subject/Curriculum: The Music department has a good reputation within the school and produces good exam results both at GCSE and A level.

 In addition there are 11 visiting instrumental teachers.
 We currently have roughly 130 pupils having lessons in school in addition to the others who take lessons privately.
 All pupils receive individual lessons which last 20 – 40 minutes and rotate throughout the school day.
 We offer lessons in all the woodwind, brass, strings, drum-kit, singing, piano and keyboard.
 Pupils are also encouraged to take part in extra-curricular activities to reinforce the excellent work of the instrumental teachers.

 We have 2 music classrooms, a technology studio and 2 practice rooms for the instrumental teachers to use.
-The department currently also has 16 networked computers each with Sibelius 5 on them and other music software such as Cubase, Dance E-jay, Auralia and Musition CD Roms.
+The department currently also has 34 networked computers each with Sibelius 8 on them and other music software such as Garage band, Dance E-jay, Auralia and Musition CD Roms.

 Many of the students who have taken A level music have gone on to study Music at University and Conservatoires.
-Over the past few years we have had pupils accepted at Oxford, Royal Northern College of Music, Birmingham Conservatoire, Leeds University, Manchester University and we are hoping that 2 of our pupils will be accepted at the Royal Northern College of Music this year.
+Over the past few years we have had pupils accepted at Oxford, Royal Northern College of Music, Birmingham Conservatoire, Leeds University, Huddersfield College of Music and Manchester University.

-We have contacts at the RNCM and with other schools in the area as well as with the Kings Normandy Military Band who regularly come into school to give workshops.
+We have contacts and links with Trafford Music Service, the RNCM and with other schools in the area as well as with the Kings Normandy Military Band who have come into school to give workshops.

 We cover the following topic areas in Years 7, 8 and 9